taogen-docs/resources-of-learning/#cs-foundations.md

 - [ ] **Design Patterns: Elements of Reusable Object-Oriented Software** by Erich Gamma / Richard Helm / Ralph Johnson / John Vlissides
 - Head First Design Patterns by Elisabeth Freeman
+- Clean Code : A Handbook of Agile Software Craftsmanship  by Robert C. Martin / Prentice Hall
+- Refactoring : Improving the Design of Existing Code by Martin Fowler / Kent Beck
+- Test Driven Development: By Example by  Kent Beck

 ### Security & Cryptography

+- The Code Book by Simon Singh
+- Understanding Cryptography: A Textbook for Students and Practitioners by Christof Paar,  Jan Pelzl
+- Applied Cryptography: Protocols, Algorithms, and Source Code in C by Bruce Schneier
+- Cryptography Engineering: Design Principles and Practical Applications by Niels Ferguson,  Bruce Schneier, Tadayoshi Kohno
+- Introduction to Modern Cryptography, Second Edition (Chapman & Hall/CRC Cryptography and Network Security Series) by Jonathan Katz
+- Serious Cryptography: A Practical Introduction to Modern Encryption by Jean-Philippe Aumasson
+- Practical Cryptography by Niels Ferguson,  Bruce Schneier
+- Cryptography and Network Security: Principles and Practice by William Stallings